kavya24395/RealTimeTranslator/README.md

 Reference code: https://codelabs.developers.google.com/codelabs/mlkit-android
 ```
 ## This Repository contains the following changes (in comparison with the Codelab starter code):
+- Fixed the compile time error with Codelab source code
+- Converted the code to Kotlin
 - Removed "Face Contour Detection" related code
-- Fixed the compile time error with Codelab source code.
-- Converted the code to Kotlin.

 ## Current state:
 Using this code we can detect text in an image.